Yihui-Peng/EasySave/README.md

-# Student Financial Planner
+# EasySave: Student Financial Planner

 ## Description

-The Student Financial Planner is a web-based app that aims to educate and assist students in creating personalized savings plans by analyzing their past spending behavior and providing actionable insights.
-The software will give personalized recommendations on saving, compare users' spending to peers or national averages, and offer probabilities on reaching their savings goals.
+EasySave is a web-based app that aims to educate and assist students in creating personalized savings plans by analyzing their past spending behavior and providing actionable insights.
+The software will give personalized recommendations on saving, compare users' spending to peers, and offer a daily spending limit in order to allow users to reach their savings goals.

 ## Table of Contents